Spirits

 Viitahuhta Marja

-Ánnámáret’s joik is accompanied by Ilkka Heinonen on the jouhikko (a traditional bowed lyre) and Turkka Inkilä’s electronic music.
-The work is part of a long-term collaboration by a four-member artistic team, which has produced a series of video pieces, two music albums, and performs together at concerts and festivals.
+Vuoiŋŋat is part of a long-term collaboration by the four-member team, which has produced a series of moving image works, two music albums, and performs live concerts together.
+The group is initiated and convened by Ánnámáret.

 Spirits